Code — Run custom Python logic against one explicit input value

 Common Gotchas

-• Input is optional: If nothing is connected to the input handle, input will be None.
+• Input is optional: If nothing is connected to the input handle, input is None.
+Guard against this with input or {} or an explicit check.

 See Also